cctina/DailyCSSImages/day-07/README.md

 Thanks for many talented creators who also join this Daily CSS Images challenge.
 Their awesome works & techniques inspired me a lot!

 PS.
 Got a little bug after resizing the width of the window.
-The animation become weird and seems shifted.
-That because the CSS sprite technique keeps updating the current viewport size (for unit vw), but other elements don't.
+The animation become weird.
+The CSS sprite position seems shifted.
+Not sure what the root cause is for now.
-I guess using JS to reload the page content  when resizing might be the solution.
-Or return to use absolute-length units like `px` might be a solution too.
+I guess using JS to reload the page content when resizing might be a solution.
+Or return to use absolute units like `px` would avoid this bug too.

 ##### Keywords
 - `box-shadow`